-We investigate a stylized model to analyze how investors make optimal dynamic investment decisions in an innovative project as a function of their information about failure risk and potential final value.
+We propose a dynamic model to analyze how investors make optimal investment decisions in an innovative project as a function of their information about failure risk and potential final value.
 We consider the complete investment cycle and assume that information leading to the failure of the project may arise at any time, but at a decreasing probability.
-The investors choose the optimal speed of investment with a convex cost function.
-They also choose an optimal sequence of financing stages.
-We model the cost of each investment decision as a loss that is proportional to the current value of the project, so that investment decisions only occur as discrete events.
+The investors choose the optimal speed and staging of the investments.